Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Will our state payments be delayed due to the COVID-19 pandemic?

-Illinois Comptroller Susana Mendoza issued the following statement on April 2, 2020 advising that significant payment delays are to be expected in the coming weeks and months: https://illinoiscomptroller.gov/about/susana-a-mendoza/statement-from-comptroller-susana-a-mendoza/.
+Illinois Comptroller Susana Mendoza issued the following statement on April 2, 2020 advising that significant payment delays to be expected in the coming weeks and months: https://illinoiscomptroller.gov/about/susana-a-mendoza/statement-from-comptroller-susana-a-mendoza/

 There are no guarantees that any funds will be reimbursed.
-The Governor’s Office of Management and Budgeting is collecting information about costs and revenue losses incurred by community colleges throughout the state.
-The ICCB has provided a reporting template to the chief financial officers at each community college.
-It is a priority of the ICCB to minimize harm to colleges throughout this emergency, insofar as that is possible.
+The Governor’s Office of Management and Budgeting is collecting information about costs and revenue loss incurred by community colleges throughout the state.
+ICCB has provided a reporting template to the chief financial officers at each college.
+It is a priority of the Governor’s Office and ICCB to minimize harm to colleges throughout this emergency, insofar as that is possible.
 Any funds pursued locally through FEMA are the responsibility of the local college.

-Q: Have state funded Capital Development Board (CDB) projects been halted during the COVID-19 pandemic?
+Q: Have state funded Capital Development Board (CDB) projects been halted during the Covid-19 crisis?

 The CDB has suspended most construction activities, with some exceptions.
 If you have a project that has already begun, CDB guidance is forthcoming.